Dismantling Racism and Building Equity

 Racial Equity Training and Workshop Services, Coaching, and more

-Right now, the entire country is paying attention to racism and police violence, but anti-racism can’t be something people think about only temporarily in this moment, it has to be a commitment that is made to ourselves, our communities, and the agencies in which we work.
-As an organization, CCSI continues our work of nearly 30 years to eliminate systemic and institutional inequities across our community.
+Racial equity and anti-racism has to be a commitment that is made to ourselves, our communities, and the agencies in which we work.
+As an organization, CCSI continues our work of over 30 years to eliminate systemic and institutional inequities across our community.
 We offer a range of services from workshops and trainings, to data analysis, consultation and coaching.
-Connect with us at email@example.com for more details.
+Connect with us at firstname.lastname@example.org for more details.

 Supporting your journey toward dismantling racism and building racial equity